smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 # NiFi Connector

 This document explains how multitenancy works in NiFi and how to configure the connector so that tenancy operations issued by the server are performed in NiFi.\
-If you're not interested in how multi-tenancy is represented in NiFi, skip to the [Certificates](#certificates) section to create the necessary certificates.\
+- If you're not interested in how multi-tenancy is represented in NiFi, skip to the [Certificates](#certificates) section to create the necessary certificates.\
-If you don't need to create certificates and only need to configure the connector, skip to the [Configuration](#configuration) section.
+- If you don't need to create certificates and only need to configure the connector, skip to the [Configuration](#configuration) section.
+- Alternativelly, in order to create a secure NiFi cluster, we need to automatically genrate a keystore and truststore for each node in the cluster, and a client certificate that we can load in our browser to access the UI. <br/>
+At this point many people get frustrated with all of the steps required to generate certificates,<br/>
+but you can enter the [NIFI Tls Toolkit](#nifi-tls-toolkit)

 ## Multi-tenancy in NiFi
 The idea of multi-tenancy in NiFi is that **process groups** represent tenants and have **policies** defined for them, listing which **users** or **user groups** are allowed to view or alter them.
 User groups are equivalent to teams, so if permission to view a process group is given to a user group, all users belonging to it can view it.